No. 203 Squadron RAF: Post war

 HS Nimrod MR.1 of No. 203 Squadron wearing the unit's badge on its fin in 1977 when displayed at RAF Finningley.

 The squadron returned to the UK in 1947 and re-equipped with Avro Lancasters.
 In July 1954, the squadron was flying Neptune MR.2s from RAF Topcliffe, along with No.s No. 36 and No. 210 Squadrons as part of No. 19 Group, RAF Coastal Command.
 The squadron remained a Maritime Reconnaissance squadron for the remainder of its existence operating Avro Shackletons and then Hawker Siddeley Nimrods from RAF Luqa between July 1971 and December 1977.
 The squadron disbanded on 31 December 1977 at RAF Luqa in Malta, by which time it was part of No. 18 Group within RAF Strike Command.

 Sea Kings

 The squadron was reformed in October 1996, when the Westland Sea King Operational Conversion Unit (OCU) at RAF St Mawgan in Cornwall was redesignated 203(R) Squadron as a reserve unit.
 In 2008, 203(R) Squadron relocated to RAF Valley in Anglesey, maintaining its role as the Sea King OCU and operating the Sea King HAR.3 until it was disbanded on 14 September 2014 following the withdrawal of the Sea King from RAF service.

+Poseidon and Wedgetail engineering

+The squadron was reformed in July 2025 when the Poseidon Line Squadron was rebadged as No. 203 Squadron.
+The unit provides line engineering to the Boeing Poseidon MRA1 fleet based at RAF Lossiemouth.
+It will also provide the same function once the Boeing Wedgetail AEW1 is introduced into service.

+Heritage

+The squadron's badge features a winged seahorse proper.
+The squadron adopted the seahorse into the badge design after noticing many large number of sea horses on the beach whilst stationed in the Persian Gulf.
+It was approved in February 1937.